k8ssandra/k8ssandra-operator/docs/content/en/tasks/monitor/vector/_index.md

 They can be used as input in custom components added through configuration.

 `systemlog` input is defined as the default source for Cassandra logs.

+We provide the `parse_cassandra_log` transform out of the box because it's likely to be a common need for users who ship the logs to a remote system such as Grafana Loki; however by default we don't use it and will be filtered out unless it's referenced by a custom transform/sink.
+This transform will parse the Cassandra logs and extract the log level, thread, timestamp, class, line and message fields.
+It will also remove the `source_type` field which is added by the `systemlog` source.

 ## Custom Vector configuration